An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Introduction

 Another stream of research is concerned with finding optimal {\em strategies} for playing darts. \cite{Kohler} uses a dynamic programming (DP) formulation to minimize the expected number of darts throws to {\em check out}, i.e. to reach a score of zero with the last throw being a double.
-More recently \citet{Baird2020} considers the slightly more general DP formulation where the goal is to minimize the expected number of turns until checking out.
-Both of these papers ignore their opponent's score when constructing a strategy and therefore produce sub-optimal policies.
-More recently, \cite{HaughWang-Darts-2021} formulate the game of darts as a ZSG and show how to solve the ZSG efficiently using DP methods.
+More recently \citet{Baird2020} considers the slightly more general DP formulation where the goal is to minimize the expected number of {\em turns} until checking out.
+Both of these papers ignore their opponent's score when constructing a strategy and therefore produce sub-optimal policies. \cite{HaughWang-Darts-2021} formulate the game of darts as a ZSG and show how to solve the ZSG efficiently using DP methods.
 Employing the same data-set considered in this paper, they use their ZSG solutions to argue that the importance of playing strategically, i.e. taking an opponent's score into account, could improve a player's win-probability by approximately 2\% - 3\% in real-world matches.
 In contrast to this paper, however, their focus was on formulating and solving the ZSGs.
-In particular, they did not consider at all the various problems that can arise when using their data-set to estimate the players' skill models which is the focus of this work.
+In particular, they did not consider at all the various problems that can arise when using their data-set to estimate the players' skill models which is the focus of this work. \cite{CFW-2023} use\footnote{They also won the best research paper award at the 2024 MIT Sloan Sports Analytics Conference.} a DP formulation to develop a fair handicapping system that allows players of different skill levels to compete against one another.